 Right after the film ends, the black screen comes up.
 On it is one last animation of a Wisp, and under it is "In memory of Steve Jobs".
 That might be slightly meta, but it sure is heartwarming.

-The spirit of the prince who became Mordu, rising from the now crushed body of the bear, nods in thanks to Elinor for freeing him from his curse.
+The spirit of the prince who became Mordu, rising from the now crushed body of the bear, nods in thanks to Elinor and Merida for freeing him from his curse.

 During the departure scene of the three clans, we see the big scary scar covered warrior of the Dingwall clan clearly being romantic with the small plump maid.